 How To Check Your Brake Lights

-So if you are going to be taking your car to it’s NCT and you want to do a last minute check on your break lights here is a quick "how to" to help out if you have no one around to help.
+When it comes to taking your car for its NCT, a lot of failures are as a result of issues relating to brake lights.
+Indicators and front beams are easy to check on your own, or with someone else, but checking brake lights can cause an issue if you don’t have someone to help.
+So, if you are going to be taking your car to the NCT and you want to do a last minute check on your brake lights, here is a quick ‘how to’ to help out if you have no one around to help.

 How To Check Your Brake Lights On Your Own